kyegomez/CLIPQ/README.md

 - [ ] Noise Reduction: Introduction of non-standard shapes (possibly polygons) for image parts to reduce noise.
 Aim to tackle interlacing issues during upscaling.
 - [ ] Upscaling: Address potential tiling issues during the upscaling process.
 - [ ] Flexibility in Sub-clipping: Configurable options to choose between 2x2 or 3x3 image division.
-- [ ] Output captions of all 4 quadrants

 - [ ] Prior Training: Training mechanism to use the data of quadrant CLIP vectors.